 Sound strikes back

+When we ask ourselves how is media changing, we also look at more traditional forms.
 The ecosystem of sound is leveling out.
 Audio is really the oldest form of storytelling, and it’s making a resurgence with smart speaker adoption, readily accessible content, scale for marketers, and new types of interactive audio like Spotify’s voice-enabled mobile ads.
 Many of us have migrated our share of ear time to include some form of digital audio like a Pandora station or a favorite podcast.
 As content explodes and listening increases, marketers need to keep an eye on negotiable pricing and new types of message placements.

 Video is king